EOLab-HSRW/jetson-models/docs/usage_guide_detectnet.md

 ]
 ```

-### Stop the Launched Object Detection Model
+## Stop the Launched Object Detection Model

 It’s important to stop models after execution to free up system resources and ensure optimal performance.
 You can do this using the `stop model to socket` block, which supports three modes of operation depending on your needs:

 1. **Stop a Single Model by ID**

-    To stop a specific model, simply pass its `model_id` to the `stop model to socket` block.
+    Provide the specific `model_id` to stop a single model.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/c2511cb9-09a5-429e-9098-4a03806a0a89" alt="Stop DetectNet Model" />
 </p>

-  * The block will return the ID of the model that was successfully stopped.
+ * On success, returns the ID of the stopped model.

 2. **Stop Multiple Models Using a List**

-    You can also stop multiple models at once by providing a list of model_ids.
+    Provide a list of `model_ids` (e.g., `[1000,1002,1025]`).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e752b5ab-72fe-4aee-b243-6fc60ec6adb4" alt="Stop DetectNet Model by a list" />
 </p>

-  * The block will return a list of the IDs of all stopped models.
+  * On success, returns a list of the IDs of the stopped models.

 3. **Stop All Running Models**

-    To stop all active models, pass the string "ALL" as the model ID.
+    Pass the string "ALL" to stop all active models.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/391aa996-69e4-41c7-9c8e-56f8efaedb0c" alt="Stop DetectNet Model by a list" />
 </p>

-  * This will return a list of all the model IDs that were stopped in the system.
+  * On success, returns a list of all IDs of the models that were stopped.

+**Return Values**
+* **ID or List of IDs** → Successful stop operation.
+* `0` → No models were found that matched the given ID(s), invalid `model_id` type, or no models were running.
+* `-1` → Internal error (e.g., missing required JSON keys, exception while stopping).